 There are a few exceptions to these rules, but as a foreigner, be prepared for the worst: your insurance will probably not be recognized here without a lot of effort on your part, and any default Government or social medical coverage from home will probably not cover the bills here, or provide only partial coverage for bills run up in circumstances that were not clear or well-explained to you (you are likely to “consent” to all sorts of things you didn’t understand the financial implications of at the time, for example).

-For non-emergency treatment (including what might be termed “urgent but not life-threatening” problems), if you’re unfamiliar with an area and / or your insurance company doesn’t cover the area, you should try to contact the local county or city health services for a referral to a local clinic or local doctors that do this sort of work without you having to belong to an approved insurance group (very few doctors here do “walk-ins” or treat people who don’t have the correct insurance, even if you can pay cash).
+Almost no doctors here do “walk-ins” or treat patients who have the wrong or no insurance — you can’t just go to the nearest doctor, you have to find one who takes your insurance, and who is taking on new patients.
+As a foreign tourist or traveler, this means you won’t be seeing a private doctor regardless of how sick or needy you are.
+For non-emergency treatment (including what might be termed “urgent but not life-threatening” problems), you should try to contact the local county or city health services for a referral to a local clinic or local doctors that do this sort of work without you having to belong to an approved insurance group.
 Help for finding such a service is available free in many parts of the state 24 hours a day by dialing 211.
 The resulting medical services will usually still cost you a fair amount of money, but it will be much cheaper than going to a hospital emergency room or even an outpatients facility (your only other choice when no doctors do off-the-street walk-ins).
 If 211 is no help or not available, the local telephone directory will also usually have a listing of city and county health departments; start with one of the main numbers and keep trying until someone is able to get you the right number or a referral.
 Alternatively, many hospitals and local doctor’s offices will also give this information if you ask the right questions.

 California is remarkably cigarette smoke- and smoker-free, at least by European standards.
 Few people here smoke, and there are strong legal and moral sanctions against those who do, even in the great outdoors.
 If you’re used to just being able to light up anywhere you like, you’re in for a shock….